WebOrigami/docs/src/content/framework/templates.md

 Treating template application as a graph transformation results in a flexible templating system that can be extended in interesting ways, as you'll see in a bit with nested templates.

 Expressions inside an Origami template's placeholders have access to same language facilities as Origami formulas used in file names or the ori command-line interface.
-Among other things, this means you can call your own JavaScript functions (like `greet`, earlier) inside template placeholders.
+Among other things, this means you can call your own JavaScript functions (like `uppercase`, earlier) inside template placeholders.

 ### Nested templates